AverageGHenjoyer/Project-R/README.md

 # Project-R
-program to refresh a website until it leads correctly (personal use)
+program to refresh a website until it loads correctly (personal use)

 WORK IN PROGRESS!!!